How to Manage Data to Drive Better Decisions

+McKinsey reports the key enabler for successfully scaling Industry 4.0 technology, according to Lighthouse manufacturers, is people.
 To understand the many ways a manufacturing operation benefits from digital transformation, it helps to understand how different groups will utilize these new technologies and enhanced capabilities.

-Business Owners/Shareholders — Business owners see value in increased revenues, profits, and capital efficiency.
+- Business Owners/Shareholders — Business owners see value in increased revenues, profits, and capital efficiency.

 - Earnings growth: Directly influenced by improvements in day-to-day operations of a company, optimized using digital capabilities to increase efficiencies.
 Using advanced data analytics, manufacturers can identify areas where they can enhance value through improved operations, resulting in less waste and more earnings.